jlfaucher/executor/incubator/ooRexxShell/oorexxshell_readme.txt

 Allow customization by end user:
 Load the optional file ".oorexxshell_customization.rex", from the HOME directory.
 [Update 2024 May 1] This file is loaded first, before any preloaded package.
-Example of customization:
-    if .ooRexxShell~isInteractive then do
-        -- bypass the Windows bug "any byte >= 128 is replaced by \0"
-        .ooRexxShell~readline = .true -- .false by default under Windows because history often broken

-        -- color settings for white background
-        .color~background = "white"
-        .ooRexxShell~infoColor = "green"
-        .ooRexxShell~promptColor = "yellow"

-        -- a color can be defined with an ANSI Escape Sequence .color~background = d2c(27)"[1;32m" -- bgreen

-        -- disable the colors
-        .ooRexxShell~showColor = .false
-    end

-    -- Prompt setting
-    .ooRexxShell~promptDirectory = .false -- Don't display the current directory
-    .ooRexxShell~promptInterpreter = .false -- Don't display the current interpreter name .ooRexxShell~promptAddress = .false -- Don't display the current system address .ooRexxShell~showInfos = .false -- Don't show duration and number of coactivities

-    -- Error management
-    .ooRexxShell~trapLostDigits = .false
-    .ooRexxShell~trapNoMethod = .true
-    .ooRexxShell~trapNoString = .true
-    .ooRexxShell~trapNoValue = .false -- Allow to use uninitialized variables when interpreting the command line .ooRexxShell~trapSyntax = .false -- ooRexxShell will be interrupted at the first syntax error

 Better support of clauses ending with "=" or "==", when using ooRexx 5.